VE3OY/srf-ip-conn-srv/README.md

 You want to install and use this server software.<br>
 You are running, or are ok with running Raspbian Stretch.<br>
 <br>
-What do you need to do to start?<br>
+Here is what you need to start:<br>
 <br>
 Start by putting a fresh image of Raspbian Stretch onto your Raspberry Pi.<br>
 Set up your Pi (hostname/timezone/etc)<br>